FHA Loan Requirements in Gainesville, FL

 As long as the home is going to be your primary residence, you can get an FHA loan regardless of where it is located, because there are no geographical restrictions with the FHA financing program.
 You cannot use an FHA loan for a 2nd home or an investment property.
 However, multi-unit properties up to four units are allowed on an FHA loan, as long as you plan to live in one of the units.

-Acreage can sometimes become a problem with FHA financing.
-Requirements vary per lender.
-Most lenders will give you value for up to five acres and the land can’t be valued at more than the home on an FHA loan.
+Acreage can sometimes become a problem with FHA financing - the land can’t be valued at more than the home on an FHA loan.

 One last thing!
 To save time, get an FHA addendum from your Landmark Mortgage Planner in advance.
 When you make an offer on a home, have your real estate agent provide it with the rest of the offer for the seller sign.
 FHA can be a great product but there are some limitations and things change all the time.
 It’s best to meet with a mortgage planner or apply online to get pre-approved before you find a house.